Mohammad-Bilal-Bhatti/national-prize-bonds-database/Readme.md

 ## Working

 Scripts are designed to pull and scrap data from national saving website, process and store data in the respective directories.

+## Sync Job

+The `sync` command is a convenient wrapper that runs fetch, parse-json, and table commands in sequence for a specified amount.

+### Sync All
+- Executes the complete sync process for all amounts (100, 200, 750, 1500)
+- Fetches latest draw data from the website
+- Parses the data into JSON format
+- Generates markdown tables for all amounts

+### Sync Single Amount
+- Executes the complete sync process for a specific amount
+- Runs fetch → parse-json → table pipeline
+- Outputs the final table to `./draws/{amount}.md`

 ## Fetch Job